Monica MontesaAugust 15, 2024

 Two additional elements to keep in mind when creating your career sites are accessibility and inclusion.

-Having an accessible site not only ensures that you're compliant with Web Content Accessibility Guidelines (WCAG) 2.0, but also that you’re expanding your candidate pool as wide as possible and attracting diverse candidates, including those with auditory, visual, cognitive, and mobile difficulties.
+Having an accessible site not only ensures that you're compliant with Web Content Accessibility Guidelines (WCAG) 2.2, but also that you’re expanding your candidate pool as wide as possible and attracting diverse candidates, inclusive of all abilities and persons.

 Related: Every Career Site Should Be Accessible.
 Here’s Where to Start.